Giants receiver Corey Coleman tears ACL

 The Giants announced Friday morning that receiver/kickoff returner Corey Coleman tore an ACL, a season-ending injury.
 They said the injury also happened in practice Thursday.

+Rookie Darius Slayton, the fifth-round draft pick from Auburn, missed his second straight practice with a hamstring injury, while veteran Brittan Golden sustained a groin injury late in Friday’s workout.

+General manager Dave Gettleman said the team would hold a tryout Saturday.

+Coach Pat Shurmur expects Shepard and Slayton not to be sidelined long.
 Shepard’s status is week to week.

+“The problem is it really affects the way practice operates,” Gettleman said.
+“It affects the way Pat writes the script, Pat and Mike Shula write the offensive script and everything, so it hurts.”

+The injury to Coleman is a little shocking because he finished practice on Thursday and looked good running deep routes.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL